 By: Christine King Special to the Boca and Delray newspapers

 Christine King is a Medical Exercise Specialist, Fitness Expert, and Founder of YourBestFit.
-The health and wellness company has helped thousands of clients recover from injuries, look and feel better and improve their overall well-being and sports performance. www.YourBestFit.com
+The health and wellness company has helped thousands of clients recover from injuries, look and feel better and improve their overall well-being. www.YourBestFit.com